 The time may be approaching for your cat to be getting their feline equivalent of a Senior's Bus Pass.
 If they are getting on in years, it may be time for your vet to give them a senior cat check: an all-over MOT to find out how their health is, and if there are any early warning signs of potential problems to come.

 We're here to help you understand what to expect at that appointment.

-Many vet practices can offer geriatric cat checks to monitor age progression and for potential markers of disease.
+Many vet practices can offer senior cat checks to monitor age progression and for potential markers of disease.
 The vet will give your cat a thorough check over to examine for any external conditions, but they can also perform blood tests.

 These tests commonly include a complete blood count as well as a biochemistry profile.
 They provide a huge amount of information as they can screen for kidney disease, liver disease, diabetes, hyperthyroidism and more.

 As well as a blood test your vet may get a urinary sample, through at home collection with special cat litter or through a cystocentesis.
 A cystocentesis is a quick and painless procedure which can often be done during the consultation.
 The vet will safely direct a small needle directly into your cat’s bladder to obtain the urine sample.
 The benefits of this, versus getting a sample at home, is that a cystocentesis is sterile and will provide much more accurate results.

 A blood pressure check should also be carried out as many diseases may result in hypertension (high blood pressure) as hypertension can also cause organ damage.
 This is a simple and painless procedure that is very similar to when a person gets their blood pressure taken.
 If you have a cat that gets particularly stressed, your vet may do this first or ask you to come back another day.